airsquared/blobsaver/README.md

 - [Gradle](https://gradle.org/)

 ## License
-This project is licensed under the GNU GPL v3.0 - see the [LICENSE](https://github.com/airsquared/blobsaver/blob/master/LICENSE) file for details
+This project is licensed under GNU GPL v3.0-only - see the [LICENSE](https://github.com/airsquared/blobsaver/blob/master/LICENSE) file for details